HeidiBT1/heidithiemann.github.io/_pages/about.md

 Previously, my research focused on a different aspect of stellar variability: rotation.
 I investigated unique stars displaying a both a rotational modulation in their light curve, and X-ray activity, and characterised their rotation-activity relation.

+You can find out more about my research by click on "Research" and "Publications".

 Space Skills
 ======

 Alongside my research, I co-direct the Space Skills Alliance.
 We are the think-tank and backbone organisation addressing the UK's space skills shortage.
+You can check out our latest research [here](https://spaceskills.org/).

+Previously, I ran the award-winning website, [SpaceCareers.uk](https://spacecareers.uk/).